21 Best Day trips from Bristol (for both locals and visitors)

 The Somerset Rural Life Museum is also an interesting place to visit and quite good fun, especially with kids.

 Finally, you can also hit two birds with one stone by visiting South Cadbury Castle on the same day.
 It’s located about 30 minutes from Glastonbury and is a great thing to do if you like to discover ancient ruins.
 You can also book a tour from Glastonbury for this part.
-Click here to see the prices.

 HOW TO GET TO GLASTONBURY FROM BRISTOL: You can easily get there by car.
 Parking is easy and often free.